[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Source: Anthropic, How we built our multi-agent research system

-As task complexity increases, the main Agent’s context rapidly expands, leading to:
+As task complexity increases, the main Agent’s context will rapidly expand, leading to:

-• Increased Latency: Longer context means slower response
+• Increased latency: longer context means slower responses

-• Quality Decline: Overly long context leads to “lost in the middle” problem
+• Quality degradation: overly long contexts cause the “lost in the middle” problem

 1